peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

   ![part1_square_signal_to_file.png](./figures/part1_square_signal_to_file.png)<br>
   __*Square waveform generator*__

 This flowgraph will be your second deliverable.
-Save it as `waveform_builder.grc`, and in the *Options* block, set the following:
+Name it `waveform_builder.grc`, and in the *Options* block, set the following:

 - **Title:** Waveform builder
 - **Author:** V00xxxxxx, V00yyyyyy (where all of your student numbers are included)